Cropping outperforms dropout as an augmentation strategy for self-supervised training of text embeddings: Representation quality across layers

 \section{Representation quality across layers}

-To investigate whether fine-tuning the full MPNet model was needed to obtain high-quality sentence representations, we performed cropping-based fine-tuning on the ICLR dataset while freezing the embedding layer and various numbers of initial layers.
-We observed that the performance rapidly improved with the number of unfrozen layers, and fine-tuning only the last two out of 12 layers for one epoch was sufficient to reach almost the same value of $k$NN classification accuracy as fine-tuning the full model (Figure~\ref{fig:freezing_and_guillotine}a).
+To investigate whether fine-tuning the entire MPNet model was necessary to obtain high-quality sentence representations, we performed cropping-based fine-tuning on the ICLR dataset while freezing the embedding layer and various numbers of initial layers.
+We observed that the performance rapidly improved with the number of unfrozen layers, and fine-tuning only the last 2 out of 12 layers for one epoch was sufficient to reach almost the same value of $k$NN classification accuracy as fine-tuning the full model (Figure~\ref{fig:freezing_and_guillotine}a).
 Unfreezing additional layers led only to minor further improvements.

-When all layers were unfrozen, the last few layers underwent the largest change during fine-tuning, while the early layers barely changed, in agreement with previous findings in supervised setting \citep{merchant2020happens,mosbach2020interplay}.
-To quantify this, we measured the representation quality after each hidden layer before and after fine-tuning (Figure~\ref{fig:freezing_and_guillotine}b).
-The gap between them was close to zero for early layers and increased towards the last layers.
-We observed the same effect when fine-tuning MPNet on other datasets (Figure~\ref{fig:guillotine_other_datasets}).
+When all layers were unfrozen, the last few layers underwent the largest change during fine-tuning, while the early layers barely changed, in agreement with previous findings in the supervised setting \citep{merchant2020happens,mosbach2020interplay}.
+To quantify this, we measured the representation quality after each hidden layer before and after fine-tuning the full model (Figure~\ref{fig:freezing_and_guillotine}b--c).
+The gap between them was close to zero for early layers and increased towards the last layers (for both kinds of augmentations: dropout and crops).
+We observed the same effect when fine-tuning MPNet on other datasets and using the $k$NN evaluation (Figure~\ref{fig:guillotine_other_datasets}).

-Intriguingly, the representation quality across layers in our fine-tuned model as well as in out-of-the-box SBERT formed a U-shaped curve (Figure~\ref{fig:freezing_and_guillotine}b): before fine-tuning the embedding layer representation had the highest accuracy, and after fine-tuning it was surpassed by only the last two layers.
+Intriguingly, the representation quality across layers in our fine-tuned model as well as in out-of-the-box SBERT formed a U-shaped curve (Figure~\ref{fig:freezing_and_guillotine}b--c): before fine-tuning the embedding layer representation had the highest $k$NN accuracy and almost the highest MTEB score, and after fine-tuning it was surpassed by only the last layers.
 Across other datasets, the shape was different and not always U-shaped (Figure~\ref{fig:guillotine_other_datasets}), but fine-tuned models always exhibited a steep rise in performance towards layer 12.
 The randomly initialized models did not exhibit this shape: after SSL training, the performance monotonically increased and plateaued half-way through the layers (Figure~\ref{fig:freezing_and_guillotine}b).